Al Davis: Youngest coach in the AFL

 Davis immediately began to try to build the Raiders into a championship team, both on the field and in the front office.
 Many Raiders players and front-office employees were dismissed.
 Since their first season, the Raiders had used hand-me-down black and gold uniforms from the University of the Pacific in Stockton.
 Davis had been impressed by the black uniforms of the football players at West Point, which he felt made them look larger.
 Soon after he arrived, the Raiders adopted their now-iconic silver and black motif.
 The Raiders' offices were on an open mezzanine overlooking a downtown Oakland hotel lobby; Davis got Valley to move them to more private facilities.
 With no agreement between the AFL and NFL, drafted players often went to the higher bidder.
 Davis could not hope to outbid the NFL and drafted players with remaining college eligibility, hoping to sign them once they finished their careers.
 Thus, his hopes of success for 1963 rested on what trades he could make, and in signing players cut by other teams.

 Davis's methods of acquiring these players caused other teams' executives to regard him with respect and caution.
 He acquired All-AFL guard Bob Mischak from the New York Jets for Dan Ficca without telling Jets coach/general manager Weeb Ewbank that Ficca would not be released from his military service until after the season began.
 Wide receiver Art Powell had played out his contract with New York and become a free agent, and had apparently been signed by the Buffalo Bills.
 Davis learned that the Powell contract had been made before the season ended, and thus constituted tampering.
 He signed Powell himself, and the Bills did not contest it.

 Gillman's Chargers teams had used high-powered offenses.
 Davis sought to increase their power.
 From the opening of training camp, he sought to motivate his players, using techniques he had learned in the military.
 From the start, players saw phrases like "commitment to excellence" and, on schedules next to the time of games, "We go to war!"
 In the season opener, at Houston's Jeppesen Stadium against the Oilers, the two-touchdown underdog Raiders won, 24–13, then came home to defeat the Bills 35–17.
 A home loss to the Patriots was next, followed by an East Coast road trip on which the Raiders lost all three games.
 To growing excitement in Oakland, the Raiders did not lose the rest of the season, finishing 10–4, a game behind the division champion Chargers, whom the Raiders defeated twice.
 Davis was voted AFL Coach of the Year.
 The 1963 Oakland Raiders were the only pro football team to improve its record by nine victories under the 14-game schedule.

-Though the team slipped to 5–7–2 in 1964, it rebounded to an 8–5–1 record in 1965.
+Although the team slipped to 5–7–2 in 1964, it rebounded to an 8–5–1 record in 1965.